luoxiao23333/UsableK8SDeploymentWithContainerd/README.md

 Run pullToDockerHub.sh

 # In K8s Deploy
+To Download necessary image(kube-system) for k8s, you can run pullImage.sh
+Note: If you use container, replace docker pull and docker tag with corresponding command, like ctr i pull, ctr i tag
+This command can let you download images in China Mainland

 Before running:
 Edit echobackDeployment.yaml to set your image and container port(Your Http server listening port)
 Edit ingress.yaml to set your http root path in field "paths.path". / mains root is /